What is Scaling and Unscaling in PLC?

 There is an unscaling block FC106 in the Siemens PLC system, that converts the engineering unit of 0 to 1440 rpm into an integer value of 0 to 27648.
 Here integer 0 value represents a 4 mA to the drive and 27648 integer value represents a 20 mA to the drive.

-FC106 takes the real value of 0 – 1440 as an input in IN and convert it into integer values in the given range.
+FC106 takes the real value of 0 – 1440 as an input in IN and converts it into integer values in the given range.
 The lower value of the range is given into LO-LIMIT and a high value of the range is given into HI-LIMIT.

 There is also another input for the Unipolar or Bipolar selection.
 The output integer value is assumed 0 to 27648 for the unipolar selection and -27648 to 27648 for bipolar selection.